-Electric potential
+Electric Potential

-As mentioned earlier, one or a group of source charged particles generate an electric field permeating in the free surrounding space, and exerting on any particle existing in this field an electric force, equal to the product of the value of the existing charge, times the magnitude of the electric field.
+As mentioned earlier, one or a group of charged particles generate an electric field permeating the free surrounding space and exerting on any particle existing within this field an electric force equal to the product of the value of the existing charge and the magnitude of the electric field.
 The electric field does not depend on the charge of the particle subjected to the force; it is a property depending on the source charges (Ohanian, 2007).
-In addition, this particle may interact with other particles to develop an electric potential energy; like the concept of electric force, this electric potential energy is equal to the product of the value of the charge, time the magnitude of a certain field, other than the electric one, generated by this source of charges, this field is termed electric potential, or simply potential.
-It is denoted by the symbol V, expressed in Volt (V), carrying the name of the scientist Alessandro Volta.
-A volt is no other than J/C. (Knight, 2016)
+In addition, this particle may interact with other particles to develop an electric potential energy; like the concept of electric force, this electric potential energy is equal to the product of the value of the charge and the magnitude of a field generated by this source of charges called “electric potential”, or simply “potential”.
+It is denoted by the symbol V and is expressed in volt (V), carrying the name of the scientist Alessandro Volta.
+A volt is the ratio J/C. (Knight, 2016)